-- Referring clients/students for necessary medical health, mental health, or substance abuse services covered by Medicaid. - Gathering any information that may be required in advance of medical/dental/mental health referrals. - Participating in a meeting/discussion to coordinate or review needs for healthrelated services covered by Medicaid. - Following-up to ensure the prescribed medical/dental/mental health services covered by Medicaid. - Providing follow-up contact to provide feedback whether further treatment or modification of existing treatment are required. - Coordinating the delivery of community based medical/dental/mental health services for an individual with special/severe health care needs. - Coordinating the completion of the prescribed services, termination of services, and referral to other Medicaid service providers as may be required to provide continuity of care. - Providing information to other staff on the related medical/dental/mental health services and plans. - Monitoring and evaluating the Medicaid service components of the IEP as appropriate. - Coordinating medical/dental/mental health service provision with managed care plans as appropriate. - Making referrals for and/or coordinating medical evaluations that are not delegated by a physician. - Making referrals for and/or coordinating dental evaluations that are not the result of an appointment with a dentist. - Providing information about, making referrals for, and/or scheduling health screens, exception to periodicity screens and appropriate immunizations for individuals who are not on schedule and/or who have special needs or health problems. - Using medical expertise in providing information to other personnel or health care providers on the individual's medical services and plans. - Gathering and/or reviewing medical-based information in advance of referrals to or evaluations with other medically trained professionals. - Participating in inter/intra-agency meetings to coordinate or review a need for Medicaid covered services. - Providing follow-up contact to ensure the prescribed services were received. - Coordinating the completion of medical services to ensure the services are provided according to standard medical protocol and evidence-based practices. - Using medical expertise in ensuring continuity of care between providers of medical services. - Linking individuals with mental illness to crisis intervention. - Writing the Determination of Mental Retardation (DMR) report. - Initial treatment planning for an individual prior to the determination of eligibility for mental retardation service coordination.
+- Gathering any information that may be required in advance of medical/dental/mental health referrals. - Participating in a meeting/discussion to coordinate or review needs for healthrelated services covered by Medicaid. - Following-up to ensure the prescribed medical/dental/mental health services covered by Medicaid. - Providing follow-up contact to provide feedback whether further treatment or modification of existing treatment are required. - Coordinating the delivery of community based medical/dental/mental health services for an individual with special/severe health care needs. - Coordinating the completion of the prescribed services, termination of services, and referral to other Medicaid service providers as may be required to provide continuity of care. - Providing information to other staff on the related medical/dental/mental health services and plans. - Monitoring and evaluating the Medicaid service components of the IEP as appropriate. - Coordinating medical/dental/mental health service provision with managed care plans as appropriate. - Making referrals for and/or coordinating medical evaluations that are not delegated by a physician. - Providing information about, making referrals for, and/or scheduling health screens, exception to periodicity screens and appropriate immunizations for individuals who are not on schedule and/or who have special needs or health problems. - Using medical expertise in providing information to other personnel or health care providers on the individual's medical services and plans. - Gathering and/or reviewing medical-based information in advance of referrals to or

+- evaluations with other medically trained professionals. - Participating in inter/intra-agency meetings to coordinate or review a need for Medicaid covered services. - Providing follow-up contact to ensure the prescribed services were received. - Coordinating the completion of medical services to ensure the services are provided according to standard medical protocol and evidence-based practices. - Using medical expertise in ensuring continuity of care between providers of medical services. - Linking individuals with mental illness to crisis intervention. - Identifying and providing medical, nursing, or mental health expertise during a student's IEP